arangodb/docs/3.10/indexing-geo.md

   RETURN x._key
 ```

-The first parameter can be a GeoJSON object or a coordinate array in `[longitude, latitude]` ordering.
+The first parameter can be a GeoJSON object or a coordinate array in
-The second parameter is the documents field on which the index was created.
+`[longitude, latitude]` ordering.
+The second parameter is the documents
+field on which the index was created.

+As before, in case of a GeoJSON object in the first parameter, the
+distance is measured from the **centroid of the object to the indexed
+point**.
+If the index has `geoJson` set to `true`, then the distance
+is measured from the **centroid of the object to the centroid of the indexed
+object**.
+This is - if not everything are points - usually not what one
+expects, but this is how `GEO_DISTANCE` is defined, and what the index
+can actually provide.

 You may also get results farthest away (distance sorted in descending order):